gsidgsidgsid

 "This is a historic day in the 26-year quest to develop an AIDS vaccine….These results represent the most significant advance in HIV vaccine research to date, and a ray of hope for the more than 2.7 million women, men and children who become newly infected with HIV every year across the globe."

-- Alan Bernstein, executive director of Global HIV Vaccine Enterprise
+- Alan Bernstein, the executive director of Global HIV Vaccine Enterprise in 2009

 "For more than 20 years now, vaccine trials have essentially been failures.
 Now it's like we were groping down an unlit path, and a door has been opened.
 We can start asking some very important questions….This is not the endgame.
 This is the beginning."